martbetz/martbetz.github.io/faq.md

 Bob’s just ‘Bob’ spelled backwards.

-Bob's the website mascott; he's a chimpanzie from Bristol Zoo who loves to play with cameras, and sport the website colours.
+Bob's the website mascot; he's a chimpanzee from Bristol Zoo who loves to play with cameras and sport the website colours.

 Bob has a habit of chimping (of course), and he likes to photograph people — he says he knows who Banksy is but isn't telling a soul.